AdityaGarg8/Apple-Firmware/README.md

 # Wifi firmware to get wifi running on Linux on MacBook Pro 16,1 (16 inch, 2019).

-The firmware has been extracted from macOS Big Sur.
+The firmware has been extracted from **macOS Big Sur**.

-You will require a patched kernel in order to get this working.
+You will require a patched kernel with support for **Big Sur firmware** in order to get this working.
 For more details refer to this [t2linux wiki].

 ## Will they work for my MacBook Pro 16,1?